ember-learn/guides-source/guides/v3.7.0/tutorial/autocomplete-component.md

 });
 ```

-Our list-filter component takes a function as an argument, used to find the list of matching rentals based on the filter string provided by the user.
+Our `ListFilter` component takes a function as an argument, used to find the list of matching rentals based on the filter string provided by the user.

 ```javascript {data-filename="tests/integration/components/list-filter-test.js" data-diff="+5,+7,+8,+14,+15,+16"}
 import { module, test } from 'qunit';